What are the Florida Standards and Florida Standards Assessments?

 How do the Florida Standards benefit my student?

-The Florida Standards, adopted by the State Board of Education in February 2014 after unprecedented public input and review, prepare Florida students for success in college, career, and life by emphasizing analytical thinking.
+The Florida Standards, adopted by the State Board of Education in February 2014, prepare Florida students for success in college, career, and life by emphasizing analytical thinking.
 The Florida Standards Assessments provide a more authentic assessment of the Florida Standards, because they include more than multiple-choice questions.
 Students are asked to create graphs, interact with test content, and write and respond in different ways than required on traditional tests.
 Question types assess students’ higher-order thinking skills in keeping with the higher expectations of the Florida Standards.
 Students, educators, and parents and families are able to preview samples of question types by accessing practice tests that are available in the FSA Portal.

 When will my student take the assessments?

-Your district or school will provide you with the dates your child will test.
-The testing windows for this year’s FSA Assessment program are located here: Florida Statewide Assessment Program 2015-2016 Schedule
+Your district or school will provide you with the specific dates your student will test.
+The testing windows for this year’s FSA Assessment program are located at: Florida Statewide Assessment Program 2016-2017 Schedule.

 What FSA tests are administered?